 add leading zeros to a barcode

 - If errors are received after installation that are not documented here when starting the application, try to reinstall the Microsoft® .NET Framework.
-In some cases, the .NET Framework gets corrupted and reinstalling it may resolve these issues.
-Information about the .NET Framework is located here.
+In some cases, the .NET Framework gets corrupted, and reinstalling it may resolve these issues.

 Popular Forum Post Resolutions: